 Professor Trish Morita-Mullaney’s engagement with the Community Schools of Frankfort resulted in a campus visit hosted by the College of Education and the Latino Cultural Center.
-The students learned about admissions, the EXCITE camp and our teacher education programs.
+The students learned about admissions and our teacher education programs.
 View photos from their visit and read more about the partnership.

 Faculty members Yan Ping Xin and Signe Kastberg, along with Victor Chen from the College of Technology, have received an NSF Discovery Research K-12 grant to continue their work on computer-assisted math intervention programs for students with and without disabilities.
 About 5-10% of school age children are identified as having mathematics disabilities, putting them at significant risk of persistent academic, life, and work challenges.
 Despite a proliferation of web-based mathematics games, there is a lack of programs or tools that focus on conceptual understanding of mathematics ideas – concepts that will help students with mathematics disabilities catch up with their peers.
 This project aims to fill that gap.

 Faculty member Minjung Ryu runs an after-school project that engages resettled Burmese refugee youth in STEM learning activities.
 The after school program is to advance the youth’s knowledge about weather and climate change, English competence, and critical STEM literacy.
 The youth participants in the program learn, talk, and present about weather and climate change and make digital stories about climate change to communicate with broader audiences.
 Through the project, Dr. Ryu and her team strive to build on the youth’s strengths and empower them as agents who know about science and make changes to the world around them.